-- You will need to buy health insurance by March 31 or pay a fine.
+- Most people will need to buy health insurance or pay a fine.

 - You can’t be denied coverage if you have a serious health condition.

 - Premiums for Affordable Care Act plans won’t be based on your health status.
 Affordable Care Act premiums will be based on your age and may be adjusted for tobacco use.